Mobile-STEM/Carbo/README.md

 Run the project with File -> Build and Run or CTRL + B.

 ## Notes
 * Since AR and Unity is constantly changing, future students will need to update the project as time goes on.
-Please note, that the application may not work on future versions without adjusting.
+Please note, that the application may not work on future versions without adjustment.

 ## Students

-Future Mobile STEM Vip students, please feel free to use this code to develop your own augumented reality project.
+Future Mobile STEM Vip students, please feel free to use this code to develop your own augumented reality project or continue the progress of the application.

 ## UI
 ![Carbo Screen 1](https://github.com/Mobile-STEM/Carbo/blob/main/Assets/Images/CarboPage1.PNG?raw=true "Carbo Screen 1")